-- Demonstrate an understanding of business applications. - Demonstrate the ability to define a problem and develop a logically structured solution. - Demonstrate knowledge of the major concepts and language requirements to write, compile, and execute programs in a high-level programming language. - Demonstrate the skills to troubleshoot and debug programming problems and to follow through with effective solutions. - 5.
+- 1. Demonstrate an understanding of business applications. - 2.
+Demonstrate the ability to define a problem and develop a logically structured solution. - Demonstrate knowledge of the major concepts and language requirements to write, compile, and execute programs in a high-level programming language. - 4.
+Demonstrate the skills to troubleshoot and debug programming problems and to follow through with effective solutions. - 5.
 Demonstrate an understanding of operating systems for the microcomputer, the mainframe, and local area networks. - 6.
-Demonstrate the ability to understand relational database concepts and to use Microsoft Access for business applications. - Demonstrate an understanding of basic networking concepts, including network topologies, hardware and software components, protocols, and the factors involved in making network decisions. - Demonstrate the ability to integrate knowledge gained through the curriculum in order to analyze a business problem and design the appropriate hardware and software solutions. - Express ideas effectively through written and oral communication. - 10.
+Demonstrate the ability to understand relational database concepts and to use Microsoft Access for business applications. - Demonstrate an understanding of basic networking concepts, including network topologies, hardware and software components, protocols, and the factors involved in making network decisions. - Demonstrate the ability to integrate knowledge gained through the curriculum in order to analyze a business problem and design the appropriate hardware and software solutions. - 9.
+Express ideas effectively through written and oral communication. - 10.
 Acquire the level of math skills appropriate for the student's program of study. - 11.
-Develop an appreciation for the need to remain current and aware of emerging and evolving technologies. - 12.
-Demonstrate an appreciation for the liberal arts and sciences through broadened interest and knowledge in several non-technical subjects.
+Develop an appreciation for the need to remain current and aware of emerging and evolving technologies.